MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineVoiceUser.md

 *Deprecated Input Parameters*

-- Below input parameters have been deprecated due to low/zero usage:
+- The following input parameters have been deprecated due to low or zero usage:
   - [-DomainController]
   - [-Force]
   - [-GetFromAAD]